- Send with Email

 Is there a legal duty to provide assistance in voting to persons with disabilities?

 Note: those EU Member States for which no data was provided by ANED experts are excluded from this figure.

 Source: Lawson, 2014

-In 15 EU Member States, Croatia, Cyprus, the Czech Republic, Denmark, Finland, Germany, Hungary, Ireland, Poland, Portugal, Slovakia, Slovenia, Sweden and the United Kingdom, assistance in voting is available to persons with physical, visual and intellectual disabilities, subject to the authorisation of the election authorities.
+In 15 EU Member States, Croatia, Cyprus, the Czech Republic, Denmark, Finland, Germany, Hungary, Ireland, Luxembourg, Poland, Portugal, Slovakia, Slovenia, Sweden and the United Kingdom, assistance in voting is available to persons with physical, visual and intellectual disabilities, subject to the authorisation of the election authorities.
 In most of these Member States, this assistance is based on an inability to read or write, independent of the reason.
 Such legislation often requires, however, that an electoral officer be present in the voting booth with the voter and the assistant, which can raise concerns regarding the secrecy of voting for persons requiring assistance.

 In a second group of Member States, made up of Austria, Greece, Latvia, Lithuania, Malta and the Netherlands, electoral laws specify that assistance is only available to persons with physical or sensory impairments.
 In the Netherlands, the government and Electoral Council have expressed concern that the provision of assistance should not be extended to persons with intellectual disabilities due to the risk of voters being intimidated or influenced by assistants.
 Self-advocacy organisations have strongly criticised this position, calling for this risk to be addressed in a way that does not obstruct the right of persons with intellectual disabilities to vote.